performant-software/faircopy/public/main-process/release-notes/latest.md

 The release notes list the improvements and bug fixes included in each new version of the software.

+## Version 1.1.1

+In FairCopy v1.1.1, we add functionality for Remote Projects.
+Remote Projects make it easy for teams to work together on a project.
+This feature is currently in closed beta, but if you would like to learn more, please contact us.

+### Bug Fixes

+* Fixed bug on import where it would incorrectly report the number of files imported.
+* Fixed bug on placing margin thumbnails for structure elements in the editor.

 ## Version 1.0.2

 ### Bug Fixes